Application of tools and methods to own practice.

 Following our conversation I had the feeling that he was not completely aware of his behaviours and he was acting like a victim.
 To break this circle of concern and raise his awareness I used the coaching tool Switching Perspectives to offer him a whole other lecture.

 My client was lost in this situation because of thoughts that were creating an uncomfortable reality.
-By changing his thought process, he was able to look at the whole situation in an objective way and I could now use a goal oriented approach to set an action plan.
+By changing his thought process, he was able to look at the whole situation in an objective way.
+I could now use a goal oriented approach to set an action plan.

-In this journey to unstuck the stuck, another tool which I rely on is the wheel of life (W.o.L.)
+In this journey to unstuck the stuck, this is another tool I rely on.

 The W.o.L. helps to get people “into the helicopter” to look at their lives as an overall entirety.